 Sourcing a supplier for your next project includes finding a manufacturer, deciding whether it’s better to work with manufacturers near you or abroad, and evaluating if a manufacturer is legitimate.
 It’s also essential to ask suppliers certain questions when developing a product for your ecommerce business.

 A manufacturer is any business that produces finished goods from raw materials.
 They sell these goods to consumers, wholesalers, distributors, retailers, and other manufacturers wanting to create more complex items.

 Manufacturers typically stick to one type of product.
 For example, you could work with a glassware manufacturer who creates glass bottles and jars.
-You could work with one manufacturer for boxes and another for plastic or natural products.
+You could work with one manufacturer for cardboard boxes and another for plastic or natural products.

 Retailers often work with multiple manufacturers at once to create an inventory for their store.

 Suppliers refer to anyone who can provide you with products and inventory.
 This encompasses manufacturers, wholesalers, and distributors.